-In fulfilling its oversight responsibility, the Audit Committee reviewed and discussed our audited 2022 year-end financial statements with management and with Whitley Penn LLP, our independent registered public accounting firm.
+In fulfilling its oversight responsibility, the Audit Committee reviewed and discussed our audited 2023 year-end financial statements with management and with Whitley Penn LLP and Deloitte & Touche LLP, our independent registered public accounting firms during the fiscal year ended December 31, 2023.
 The Audit Committee discussed with the independent registered public accounting firm the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 61, Communications with Audit Committees.
 In addition, the Audit Committee received from the independent registered public accounting firm written disclosures and the letter required by the applicable standards of the PCAOB.
 The Audit Committee also discussed with the independent registered public accounting firm the auditors' independence from management and the Company, including a review of audit and non-audit fees and the matters covered by the written disclosures and letter provided by the independent registered public accounting firm.

-The Audit Committee discussed with Whitley Penn LLP the overall scope and plans for the audit.
-The Audit Committee met with Whitley Penn LLP to discuss the results of its audit and reviews, its evaluations of the Company and its personnel, our internal controls and the overall quality of our financial reporting.
+The Audit Committee discussed with Whitley Penn LLP and Deloitte & Touche LLP the overall scope and plans for the audit.
+The Audit Committee met with Whitley Penn LLP and Deloitte & Touche LLP to discuss the results of their audit and reviews, their evaluations of the Company and its personnel, our internal controls and the overall quality of our financial reporting.

-Based on the reviews and discussions referred to above, the Audit Committee reviewed and recommended to the Board that our audited 2022 year-end financial statements be included in our Annual Report, for filing with the SEC.
+Based on the reviews and discussions referred to above, the Audit Committee reviewed and recommended to the Board that our audited 2023 year-end financial statements be included in our Annual Report, for filing with the SEC.